 Hotel Estes

-Hotel Estes is a locally owned and family-operated hotel in Estes Park and is just 5 minutes from The Stanley.
-The rooms are clean with rustic decor.
-They offer large, “family rooms” that are perfect if you’re visiting with kids.
+Hotel Estes is a locally owned, family-operated hotel just five minutes from The Stanley.
+The rooms are clean and feature cozy, rustic decor.
+Larger “family rooms” are available, making it a great option if you’re visiting with kids.

 Have you had a paranormal experience at the haunted Stanley Hotel?
 I’d love to hear about it.
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
 Interested in other unique hotels?
 Check out the incredible Giraffe Manor.